Published on 18 October 2018

 Brief Curriculum Vitae

-Marie-Leen Verdonck was born in Turnhout, Belgium on July 6 of 1989.
+Marie-Leen Verdonck was born in Turnhout, Belgium on July 6th, 1989.
 She finished her secondary school at Sint-Jozefscollege Turnhout in 2007, after which she started her studies to become a Bioscience Engineer.
-She finished her Master degree in Forest and Nature Management at Ghent University in 2013.
+She finished her Master's degree in Forest and Nature Management at Ghent University in 2013.
 She initiated her PhD in the framework of a BELSPO project Urban Ecosystem Analysis supported by Remote Sensing (UrbanEARS), under the guidance of Prof. dr. ir.
 Frieke Van Coillie and Dr. Matthias Demuzere.

 She has already presented her work at several international conferences and contributed to eleven manuscripts.